ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * AS checks whether the access rights requested for DEV2 as reverse scope can be at least partially granted, in accordance with the installed access policies pertaining to the access to protected resources at DEV1 from DEV2.

-  That is, AS performs the same evaluation that it would perform if DEV2 sent an Access Token Request as an ACE Client, with the intent to access protected resources at DEV1 as an ACE RS.
+  That is, AS performs the same evaluation that it would perform if DEV2 sent an Access Token Request as an ACE client, with the intent to access protected resources at DEV1 as an ACE RS.

   It is REQUIRED that such evaluation succeeds, in order for AS to issue an access token and reply to DEV1 with a successful Access Token Response.